 UConn's forests are important resources for educational as well as recreational uses.
 In March 2010, a land conservation deal between the Connecticut Forest and Park Association, Norcross Wildlife Foundation, and UConn conserved an additional 531 acres of forest land and three miles of blue-blazed hiking trails in the towns of Willington and Mansfield.

-In order to preserve the University's natural areas, members of the UConn Soil and Water Conservation Society (SWCS) and the EcoHusky student organization cooperate in efforts to improve trail signage and increase use of the parcels.
+In order to preserve the University's natural areas, members of the UConn Soil and Water Conservation Society (SWCS) and our interns cooperate in efforts to improve trail signage and increase use of the parcels.

 UConn offers many locations for hiking and biking.
 Both the Fenton Tract and the HEEP Trails are close to campus and offer many different routes to explore.
 You can also discover many varieties of trees on campus through the Campus Tree Touring Guide.
 Be sure to print out a map if you don't already have one!